niu02/ReFocus/README.md

 # ReFocus
-An app I created as a university project, to help provide a short-term distraction and aid re-focusing on a task afterwards, for those with ADHD.
+An app I created for a university project and to help familiarise myself with C#.
+The aim was to provide a short-term timed distraction (timer set by the user), for individuals with ADHD that may struggle maintaining focus on a task, with the choice of a puzzle, game, and/or quiz, to aid re-focusing on the task again afterwards due to a mental refresh.